AbuUbaida/mSentsTokenizer/README.md

 # Multilingual Sentence Tokenizer

 A Python package for tokenizing multilingual documents at the sentence level.
 Users will provide a document to be segmented and the language of the document as input.
-Currently, there are supports for 41 languages ranging from low to high resource, which belong to 10 different language families (_i.e._ Afro-Asiatic, Indo-European, Sino-Tibetan, Austronesian, Japanese, Altaic, Dravidian, Tai-Kadai, Austro-Asiatic, and Niger-Congo). mSentsTokenizer matches the input language with the available supports of language from the pre-existing packages and simply invokes the corresponding package to tokenize the input document.
+Currently, there are supports for **41 languages** ranging from low to high resource, which belong to **10 language families** (_i.e._ Afro-Asiatic, Indo-European, Sino-Tibetan, Austronesian, Japanese, Altaic, Dravidian, Tai-Kadai, Austro-Asiatic, and Niger-Congo). mSentsTokenizer matches the input language with the available supports of language from the pre-existing packages and simply invokes the corresponding package to tokenize the input document.
 Finally, this will return a list of sentences as the output.

 * Supported Languages with ISO 639-2 code:
 `am: Amharic`,